Elorm-t/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 7 - Winning is only half of it.
 Having fun is the other half: A function that prints half of a string.

 Task 8 - Arrays are not pointer: A function that prnints n elements of an array of integers.

+Task 9 - strcpy: A function that copies a string pointed to.